-The master bathroom has evolved from its practical use to become something more like a spa.
+The primary bathroom has evolved from its practical use to become something more like a spa.

 That’s reflected in the variety of features and fixtures you can add to this room and that is found in a lot of new homes and bathroom renovations.
 However, it takes second place to the bedroom.

 A survey by the National Association of Home Builders (NAHB) found that nearly 70 percent would cut space in their bathroom for a larger bedroom.